 Overly processed foods are not permitted to be sold.
 (As determined by Management)

 We have a true admiration for skilled craft and artists although not all arts and crafts are a good fit for the Market.
 First priority is always given to farmers, ranchers and food artisans; after all, it is a Farmers’ Market.
-We are always looking for that diversified, optimal mix and seek products and goods that perfect for that discerning individual.
+We are always looking for that diversified, optimal mix and seek products and goods that are perfect for that discerning individual.

 All work must be of original design and produced/processed by the artist. (“handcrafted”)